The Wilmar group of mills has passed the first quarter mark for the 2021 crush.

 Wilmar Sugar diesel fitting apprentice Aiden Favero is Tec-NQ’s Engineering Mechanical Apprentice of the Year.

-Wilmar Sugar Australia has launched a fun song with a serious message as the flagship of its 2020 cane train safety campaign.
+A fun song with a serious message is the flagship of our 2020 cane train safety campaign.

 Drivers who fail to give way to cane trains could soon be caught on camera.